 We will start the group by checking in with each other, or introducing ourselves, for a minute each.
 Please also find a volunteer to summarise your group’s conclusions for the record of ‘key thoughts’.

 - ‘In the day of salvation I helped you’ – but does our civilisation want to be helped?
 How do you feel about this time?
-To what extent do people around you perceive this as a spiritual crisis as well as a medical and economic one?
+Do people around you perceive this as a spiritual crisis as well as a medical and economic one?

 - In his article Greg Smith is optimistic: he says ‘there are almost certainly going to be some long-term cultural and social transformations’.
 How do we use this time now to ensure that they are for the better?
-Do we act now, or wait upon the Spirit of God to help us discern when the kairos moment is?
-What is the place of prayer, and what forms might that take?
+And how do we engage with people who resist change?

 After considering these questions, click here for a liturgy which responds to today’s theme.